Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • sudden coronary death (primary cardiac arrest).

-• A sharp drop in blood pressure, leading to loss of consciousness.
+• A sharp drop in blood pressure leading to loss of consciousness.
 The reasons are a spontaneous change in heart rate, a decrease in the contractile function of the heart.

 Acute complications

-• a rapid drop in blood pressure;
+• rapid drop in blood pressure;

 • extremely weak pulse;